twinlogix/typetta/docs/chapters/overview/getting-started.md

  ┗ tsconfig.json
 ```

-All you need is to add an applicative model in GraphQL language, typically found in src directory in a file named *schema.graphql* and also a config file named *codegen.yml* in the root for code generation purposes.
+All you need is to add a data model in GraphQL language, typically found in src directory in a file named *schema.graphql* and also a config file named *codegen.yml* in the root for code generation purposes.

 The updated project structure becomes the following:
 <pre>